Searches and surveys - Downsizing - First time buyer

 Mining search

-This search checks whether the property has been built on land where there has been historic mining, as this increases the risk of subsidence.
+This search checks whether the property has been built on land where there has been historic mining, such as coal, brine, or other materials, as this increases the risk of subsidence.

 Flood search